Prince Władysław's March on Moscow: Joining of the troops of Sahaidachny

-Having joined forces and determined through the envoys the meeting place of the Ukrainian and Polish troops in Tushino, the Ukrainian hetman continued his campaign.
+Having joined forces and determined through the envoys the meeting place of the Polish and Cossacks troops in Tushino, Sahaidachny continued his campaign.
 A detachment led by сolonel Milosny, consisting of 1,000 cavalry, was sent to a well-fortified fortress - Mikhailov.
 However, under Mikhailov the Cossacks suffered their first failure.
 They were to capture the city on the night of August 21, but due to bad weather they only reached the city on August 22.
 During this time, reinforcements came to the city, and the plan of a sudden attack had failed.
 Sahaidachny and his main army arrived at the fortress on August 26 and were forced switch to the usual siege.
 After two attempts to storm the city on September 7, Sahaidachny was forced to abandon the siege in order to catch up with King Władysław near Moscow.

 After the unsuccessful siege of Mikhailov, Petro Sahaidachny sent about 2,000 Cossacks under the leadership of Fedir Boryspilets to the nearby approaches of Moscow from the south – to Meshchera Lowlands.
 One of the tasks of this maneuver was to divert the enemy's attention from the planned forcing of Oka north of Mikhailov by the main Cossack army.
 Cossack detachments captured the towns of Kasimov, Kazar, and Romanov.

 To confront the Cossacks, tsar Mikhail Romanov sent an army of 7,000 under the leadership of Dmitry Pozharsky and prince Grigoriy Volkonskiy.
 This army had to prevent the Cossacks from crossing the Oka River and stop their advance onto Moscow.
 However, during the campaign, Dmitry Pozharsky fell ill, and voivode G. Volkonskiy took over the leadership of the tsar's army.
 He tried to prevent the hetman from crossing Oka near Kolomna.
 Hetman decided to go with the main forces to the well-fortified fortress of Zaraysk.
 The first fights near Zaraysk took place on September 11, when the vanguard of the Cossacks defeated a detachment of Moscow soldiers and the Cossacks even managed to break into the city jail.
 However, these forces were not enough to consolidate success, and Zaraysk persevered.